The Intellectual Property and Antitrust Review: Russia

 vi Trademark licensing

 The FAS exercises the same approach as outlined above to the trademark licensing.
 One of the key priorities of the FAS in relation to trademarks is the problem of parallel imports as the Russian legislation remains controversial.
-The authority has always viewed parallel imports as an efficient way of removing possible restrictions of competition and has already tried to implement the relevant principles into its practice; for instance, even in 2017, it issued warnings to right holders (manufacturers of automotive parts and medical devices) that did not allow importation or ignored the request of a parallel importer.
+The authority has always viewed parallel imports as an efficient way of removing possible restrictions of competition and seeks to implement the relevant principles into its practice.
 More importantly, the decision of the Constitutional Court on parallel imports has a direct impact on the FAS's analysis and review of right holders' conduct.

 The Russian statutes, regulations and case law give very limited consideration to the adoption of proprietary technologies in industry standards and the associated antitrust implications, including potential dominance issues.
 There are no specific requirements that would provide for the availability of a proprietary technology to a market player that wishes to use the standard.